-13.1 Payment of long service leave is based on the calculation of leave available (see clause 12.1 above) and the full pay to which the employee is entitled in his or her substantive position unless the conditions in the ministerial directive: Higher Duties apply.
+- 13.1 Payment of long service leave is based on the calculation of leave available (see clause 12.1 above) and the full pay to which the employee is entitled in his or her substantive position unless the conditions in the ministerial directive: Higher Duties apply. - 13.2 Payment of long service leave in advance is at the discretion of the chief executive.